tarnishablec/gallop/README.md

 - gallop is `Non-intrusive` so technically you can use it in any framework like vue or react

-- gallop is an implementation of `MVI (Model-View-Intent)` architecture

 - gallop is inspired by many framworks like `lit-html,vue,react,cyclejs`

 - use `template literals` to auto detect dynamic & static code